 That arrangement worked a treat.
 The French attained a measure of security from their fierce northern neighbours, and the Vikings found a peaceful, pleasant place to set up camp.
 Over time, those Northmen (Norman!) gave up their warring ways and fiery gods.
 They embraced Christianity, and French culture.

 A bit of that fighting spirit remained, though, in the person of William the Conqueror.
 It was he who led the charge into Britain in 1066, and who tasted victory in the Battle of Hastings.
-However, he was denied his prize - submission, and the crown.
+However, he was denied the crown.

 chrome_reader_mode